ray-cast/mmd-export/README.md

    ![Alt](./images/menu.png "open new project dialog")

-2. Click a 'Select' Button in 'New Project' Dialog and choose select a model
+2. Click a 'Select' Button in 'New Project' dialog and choose select a model

    ![Alt](./images/new_project.png "choose a model")

-3. Find & Click a 'bake textures' Button from 'TexturesSet Settings' Box
+3. Find & Click a 'bake textures' Button from 'TexturesSet Settings' box

    ![Alt](./images/TextureSetBox.png "open textureSet settings Box")

-4. Setting parameters and click a 'bake all textures sets' Button
+4. Setting parameters and click a 'Bake all textures sets' button

    ![Alt](./images/baking.png)